Hi, my name is Prashant Goel.

 I came across a statistic the other day.
 We work 80-90,000 hours in our lifetimes.
 And still, it seems most people would rather be doing something other than they are doing with all that time.
 The great majority of us are looking to express the best of ourselves authentically, with a sense of autonomy, towards something we really care about, while satisfyingly being able to take care of our material lives.
 Nearly universally we want meaning, security, freedom, belonging, connection, a sense of contribution, and growth.

 We live in times of great opportunity and great need.
 The world seems to be calling for us to give it all that we have to give.
 Yet, there are a lot of difficulties inwardly and outwardly in moving the direction the compass is pointing.
 So the norm remains for most people to keep playing it safe.

 Fortunately, there is a growing number of us who are finding their own way to contribute to the movement of sacred professionalism.
-No matter how we define "sacred", our professions can be a place where we continually deepen in expressing the best of ourselves, making a contribution, growing inwardly in ever more beautiful ways, and meeting our own needs.
+No matter how we define "sacred", our professions and organizations can be a place where we continually deepen in expressing the best of ourselves, making a contribution, growing inwardly in ever more beautiful ways, and meeting our own needs.
 It's clearly worthwhile to keep hope alive, working for a culture of peace and prosperity supported by universal human values.
 Personally, I practice living by honesty, self-responsibility, kindness, service, dedication, and beauty.